Greenstand/treetracker-decisions/0002-capture-matching-next-steps.md

 * Good, because this is a set to work off of and test models against
 * Bad, because it is a lot of extra work and expensive to implement on the ground.
 * Bad, because it is time consuming to create accurate matching set

+### 8. Duplicate detection mode

+Same algorythm that is used to detect recaptures is applied on a shorter time span (smaller than 7 days) to detect possible fraud

+* Good, it is really needed and requested by several organizations
+* Good, improves data quality and adds a vital tool to the dashboard
+* Bad, because it is time consuming to operate ?

 ## Links <!-- optional -->